samsorrahman/samsorrahman/README.md

-### I'm a Python Django Developer, Teacher, and Researcher!
+### I'm a DevOps Engineer, Teacher, and Researcher!
 - 🔭 I’m currently working as a freelancer.
 -🌱 I’m currently enhancing my DevOps skills
 -🤝 I’m looking for help with finding projects to contribute to!